 Nutcracker

-A quarter of a century after Lagoon its first ride made by Utah-based S&S, the two companies began talking again in the summer of 2024 about a second S&S ride at Lagoon.
+A quarter of a century after Lagoon added its first ride made by Utah-based S&S, the two companies began talking again in the summer of 2024 about a second S&S ride at Lagoon.
 S&S pitched several ride possibilities, but there was one that park management was most excited about.

 When Lagoon opened for the 2025 season, many guests were surprised to find that Cliffhanger had been removed from its 24-year home north of the Wild Mouse.
 Lagoon stated on social media that the ride’s replacement would be announced in the fall.